BrickMMO/wic/index.markdown

 ### Case Study

 This teaching method was initially designed within a Web Development program at [Humber College](https://humber.ca/), in Toronto, Canada.
-Students enrolled in this program have varying degree of previous experience with coding ranging from absolute coding beginners to recent graduates of university computer science programs.
+Students enrolled in this program have varying degree of previous experience ranging from absolute coding beginners to recent graduates of university computer science programs.

 ![BrickMMO Smart City](images/class.png)

 WIC was integrated into a **Workshops in Web Development** course.
-This is a first semester course on a typical Canadian fourteen week semester.
-Workshops course description:
+This is a first semester course in a typical Canadian fourteen week semester.
+The **Workshops in Web Development** course description:

 > **Workshops in Web Development**
 > This course will allow students to access additional support for content delivered in the other classes each semester.
 Every student in the class will engage in a process of self-assessment to help them identify areas where they would benefit from help, and then the student and teaching team will set up a process for providing support for any areas where the student would benefit from some in-the-moment support.
 Mentors, tutors and workshops will be available.